PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 call sites, update owner-aware neighboring contracts, and validate sequentially.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Pre-terminal affine-tail composite implementation

+The new pass-module owner runs affine post-Add cleanup with ModelIR/LayoutState and then strict StridedSlice/Pad/Concat cleanup with ModelIR only.
+It returns both mappings in source order.
+The lowerer now keeps one ordered composite target instead of the two old unconsumed targets.

+The channel Slice/Pad/Mul summary predecessor, terminal-affine summary successor, lowerer wrappers, other direct call sites, and declared total call counts remain unchanged.
+The composite remains outside the 128/128 phase store.

+Final sequential validation under core-only `uv`:

+- focused owner contracts: `3 passed in 0.56s`;
+- affected boundary and call-count contracts: `237 passed in 3.14s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.88s`;
+- synthetic core runtime contracts: `55 passed in 0.92s`;
+- result contracts: `196 passed in 9.23s`;
+- architecture contracts: `258 passed in 18.98s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- TensorFlow/tf-keras blocker, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.81s`;
+- Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+Commit and push this implementation checkpoint.
+At resume, characterize the next adjacent non-store evidence boundary before production changes.
+Continue with commits and pushes only; never create, update, or reopen a pull request.